misakey/backend/docs/content/concepts/box-events.md

 It can sometimes be bound to the key `sender`, `kicked`, `deletor`...

-:warning: Consumer can rely on `identifier.id` as it is the only information about the end-user always presented.
+:warning: Consumer can rely on the identity id as it is the only information about the end-user always presented.

 Here is the description of this view: